gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/metrics_v0.1.md

 - RCE
 - SRD

-## 3. During packaging
+## 3. During specification work
-Use them to support claims such as:
+Use them to support bounded internal claims such as:
-- role separation is durable
+- role separation remained durable in the tested band
-- perturbation response is bounded
+- perturbation response remained bounded at the tested level
-- degradation did not occur under tested stress
+- degradation did not occur under the tested stress band
 - contamination remained bounded at tested levels
 - cross-role containment held at tested spread levels
 - supervisory pressure remained bounded at tested top-down levels